FronkonGames/Steam-Games-Scraper/README.md

 > A backup file will also be generated with the previous data.

 Do you want to add new games from a file?
-You can use the parameter '_-u_' / '_-updateFromCSV_' and the CSV file name to add new games.
+You can use the parameter '_-u_' / '_-update_' and the CSV file name to add new games.
 The AppID must be in the first column.

 ```
 python SteamGamesScraper.py -u update.csv